dell/csi-unity/dell-csi-helm-installer/README.md

 ### Uninstall A Driver

 To uninstall a driver, the `csi-uninstall.sh` script provides a handy wrapper around the `helm` utility.
 The only required argument for uninstallation is the namespace name.
-To uninstall the Unity driver:
+To uninstall the Unity XT driver:

 ```
 ./csi-uninstall.sh --namespace unity